-of gender identity, whether committed by a person within a domestic relationship, interpersonal relationship or by any other person;
+"femicide" means the killing of a female person or a person on the basis of gender 20 identity as a female, whether committed by a person within a domestic relationship, interpersonal relationship or by any other person;

-"gender-based violence" means violence associated with gender, which includes physical, sexual, verbal, emotional, economic, educational or psychological abuse or threats of such acts of abuse in public or private life; "inter-sectoral" includes co-ordinated action between ministries, departments or different levels of government that is necessary to address or combat gender-based 5 violence and femicide; "member" means a member of the Board appointed in terms of section 6; "Minister" means the Cabinet member responsible for women, youth and persons with J disabilities; "multi-sectoral" means the collaboration between the relevant stakeholders to jointly prevent and respond to gender-based violence and femicide; "National Strategic Plan" means the National Strategic Plan on Gender-Based 10 Violence and Femicide developed by the Interim Steering Committee, established in terms of Article 3 of the Presidential Summit Declaration against Gender-Based Violence and Femicide of 2018; "Parliament" means the National Assembly and the National Council of Provinces referred to in section 42(1) of the Constitution; "prescribe" means prescribe by regulation under this Act; "Public Finance Management Act" means the Public Finance Management Act, 1999 (Act No. 1 of 1999); "relevant stakeholders" include the private sector, all organs of state and civil society responsible for the implementation of the National Strategic Plan; "Secretariat" means the Secretariat Unit of the Council established in terms of section 20 17; and "this Act" includes the regulations made under this Act; 25 Purpose of Act 2.
-The purpose of this Act is to provide a legislative framework- (a) for the establishment of the Council as a statutory body, which acts through its Board and is responsible for providing strategic leadership on the elimination of gender-based violence and femicide in South Africa; (b) to provide for a multi-sectoral and an inter-sectoral approach towards the implementation of the National Strategic Plan at national, provincial and local 30 level and at community and other forums; (c) to give effect to Chapters 1 and 2 of the Constitution, which uphold human dignity, equality, life, security of persons, freedom and the advancement of human rights, as well as non-racialism and non-sexism, as its founding principles; 35 (d) to affirm a national commitment to building a society that is free from all forms of gender-based violence and femicide; 10 (e) to provide for the appointment of the Chief Executive Officer and the Secretariat by the Board; and 40 (f) to provide for reporting mechanisms to facilitate the effective performance monitoring, evaluation and corrective action in the prevention of, and response to, gender-based violence and femicide in South Africa.
-Establishment of National Council on Gender-Based Violence and Femicide 3.
-(1) The National Council on Gender-Based Violence and Femicide is hereby established.
-(2) The Council is a statutory body responsible for providing strategic leadership in the prevention of, and response to, gender-based violence and femicide in South Africa, in line with the objects contemplated in section 4.
+"gender-based violence" means violence associated with gender, which includes physical, sexual, verbal, emotional, economic, domestic, educational or psychological abuse or threats of such acts of abuse in public or private life;

+"inter-sectoral" includes co-ordinated action between ministries, departments or different levels of government that is necessary to address or combat gender-based violence and femicide;

+"member" means a member of the Board appointed in terms of section 6; "Minister" means the Cabinet member responsible for women, youth and persons with 30 disabilities;

+"multi-sectoral" means the collaboration between the relevant stakeholders to jointly prevent and respond to gender-based violence and femicide;

+'national strategy on gender-based violence and femicide" means relevant national policies and action plans developed and implemented by the Executive Authority to 35 address issues relating to gender-based violence and femicide, and as far as it aligns with these national policies and action plans include the National Strategic Plan on Gender-Based Violence and Femicide developed in terms of Article 3 of the Presidential Summit Declaration against Gender-Based Violence and Femicide of 2018;

+"Parliament" means the National Assembly and the National Council of Provinces 40 referred to in section 42(1) of the Constitution;

+"prescribe" means prescribe by regulation under this Act;

+"Public Finance Management Act" means the Public Finance Management Act, 1999 (Act No. 1 of 1999);

+"relevant stakeholders" include the private sector, all organs of state and civil society 45 responsible for the implementation of the national strategy on gender-based violence and femicide:

+"Secretariat" means the Secretariat Unit of the Council established in terms of section 17; and

+"this Act" includes the regulations made under this Act.

+Purpose of Act

+2. The purpose of this Act is to provide a legislative framework-

+- (a) for the establishment of the Council as a statutory body, which acts through its Board and is responsible for providing strategic leadership on the elimination of gender-based violence and femicide in South Africa; - to co-ordinate a multi-sectoral and an inter-sectoral approach towards the (b) implementation of the national strategy addressing gender-based violence and femicide at national, provincial and local level and at community and other forums;

+- (c) to give effect to Chapters 1 and 2 of the Constitution, which uphold human dignity, equality, life, security of persons, freedom and the advancement of human rights, as well as non-racialism and non-sexism, as its founding principles; - (d) to affirm a national commitment to building a society that is free from all 5 forms of gender-based violence and femicide; - (e) to provide for the appointment of the Chief Executive Officer and the Secretariat by the Board; and - (f) to provide for reporting mechanisms to facilitate the effective performance monitoring, evaluation and corrective action in the prevention of, and 10 response to, gender-based violence and femicide in South Africa.

+Establishment of National Council on Gender-Based Violence and Femicide

+3. (1) The National Council on Gender-Based Violence and Femicide is hereby established.

+(2) The Council is a statutory body responsible for providing strategic leadership and 15 co-ordination in the prevention of, and response to, gender-based violence and femicide in South Africa, in line with the objects contemplated in section 4.

 (3) The Council acts through its Board.

 (4) The Public Finance Management Act applies to the Council.

-(4) The Public Finance Management Act applies to the Council.Objects of Council Objects of Council
+Objects of Council